THERE ARE MANY FINANCING OPTIONS AVAILABLE

 Short term “Same as Cash” financing is available for the FHA program, conventional financing and cash purchases.
 Ask your ABCO Representative for details.

 Commercial loans are available, as are equipment leases for Commercial and Industrial applications.
-Properly sized, a commercial solar array bcan stabilize a portion of the utility expense line.
-Banks and other organizations that specialize in commercial solar financing are available as well as the "relationship bank".
+Properly sized, a commercial solar array can stabilize a portion of the utility expense line.
+Banks and other organizations that specialize in commercial solar financing are available as well as the “relationship bank”.

 A Solar Service Agreement (SSA) is a vehicle that can stabilize the utility expense line as well as it locks in an electric rate below the local utility rates and can be structured to be net zero from day one.
 SSA’s are particularly useful for Non Profit Organizations that don’t need the Investment tax credit, or depreciation available and can yield those to the investors in exchange for a more favorable electric rate.
 This is a solution where the monthly payment is based on the amount of power used, without the worry about the “budget busting” rate increases.

-MUNICIPAL FINANCINGis available for town, city, county, and state government organizations.
+is available for town, city, county, and state government organizations.